-Go to money control or value research ELSS fund page and download the complete list of ELSS funds, there are total 132 ELSS funds present in the Indian market including direct n regular funds (but we will consider only direct funds for this study).
+Go to the money control or value research ELSS fund page and download the complete list of ELSS funds, there is a total of 132 ELSS funds present in the Indian market including direct n regular funds (but we will consider only direct funds for our study).

-Sort these direct funds as per CRISIL ranking as given in fig 1.
-Remove all the funds that do not have CRISIL ranking (in red; fig 1), this leaves us with only 35 funds for further evaluation.
+Sort these direct funds as per CRISL ranking as given in fig 1.
+Remove all the funds that do not have CRISIL ranking (shown in red in fig 1), this leaves us with only 35 funds for further evaluation.

-CRISIL ranking gives us a competitive comparison of funds, which tell us about the overall health of the fund.
-Funds having CRISIL ranking tell us that funds are reliable and have good standing among competition.
+Rationale: CRISIL ranking gives us a competitive comparison of funds, which tell us about the overall health of the fund.
+Funds handing CRISIL ranking tell us that fund has good standing in market and reliable.

 Step 2 Assets Under Management (AUM)

 Sort the remaining 35 funds on the basis of Assets Under Management (AUM) in descending order and remove all the funds whose Assets Under Management (AUM) is lesser than Rs.
 1000 Cr.
-This leaves us with only 16 top ELSS Funds to evaluate further.
+This leaves us with only 16 top ELSS Funds to evaluate.

-Small retail investor like us should always give first priority to safety of original investment.
-And that can only be achieved by investing in funds having large AUM or at least of the size Rs.
-1000 Cr & above.
+Rationale: small retail investors like us should always give first priority to the safety of the original investment.
+And that can only be achieved by investing in funds having a large AUM or at least of the size of Rs.
+1000 Cr.

-Primary reason behind it is, mutual funds are a favourite instrument of big investors and they usually invest hundreds of corers in any particular fund.
-If any point of time they takeout their money (which they commonly do), could effects the performance & investment portfolio badly.
-Resulting into huge loss of retail investor moreover money could get stuck in fund for revival, that’s why we recommend investing in funds who have at least Rs.
-1000 Cr AUM.
+The primary reason behind it is, mutual funds are a favourite instrument of big investors and they usually invest hundreds of corers in any particular fund.
+If any point of time they take out their money (which they commonly do), could effects the performance & investment portfolio of the fund very badly.
+Resulting in a huge loss of retail investors and even money could get stuck in funds waiting for a revival, that’s why we recommend investing in funds that have at least 1000 Cr AUM.

 Step 3 Fundamental Analysis

-Yes like share mutual fund also need fundamental analysis, but here we do not calculate any intrinsic value or free cash flow, instead we will focus on important ratios pertaining to fund.
-These ratios will show how the fund is performing among its peers or against benchmarks.
-So let’s filter our 16 leftover funds on the basis of below fundamental ratios:
+Yes like share mutual funds also need fundamental analysis, but here we do not calculate any intrinsic value or free cash flow, instead, we will focus on important ratios pertaining to the fund.
+These ratios will show how the fund is performing among its peers or against benchmarks, it’s a comparative analysis.
+So let’s filter our 16 leftover funds on the basis of the below fundamental numbers:

 - Standard Deviation : look for the lowest value among the funds.

-- Beta : look for a value less than 1.
+- Beta Ratio : look for a value less than 1.

 - Sharp Ratio : look for a fund with the highest value this ratio.